buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 - If you push *button 6*, the rod assumes or remains in its normal form and indicates magnetic north (nothing happens if this function is used in areas without a magnetic north).
 The rod also gives you an approximate knowledge of your depth underground and your height above sea level.

 *Drain Life*.
 When you hit a creature with a melee attack using the rod, you can force the target to make a Fortitude Saving Throw with DC 21.
-On a failed save, the target takes an additional 4d6 Void damage and they are removed from its hit point maximum, and you regain a number of hit points equal to half the Void damage dealt.
+On a failed save, the target takes an additional 4d6 Void damage and it is removed from its hit point maximum, and you regain a number of hit points equal to half the Void damage dealt.
 Once used, this property can' \*\*t be used again until the next dawn.

 **Paralyze**.
 When you hit a creature with a melee attack using the rod, you can force the target to make a Fortitude Saving Throw with DC 21.
 On a failed save, the target is paralyzed for 1 minute.
 The target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.
 Once used, this property can' \*\*t be used again until the next dawn.

 *Terrify*.
 While holding the rod, you can use two actions to force each creature you can see within 9 meters of you to make a Will Saving Throw with DC 21.
 On a failed save, a target is frightened of you for 1 minute.
 A frightened target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.
 Once used, this property can' \*\*t be used again until the next dawn.

 This rod cannot be recharged.
-When the charges run out, it remains a
+When the charges run out, it remains a nonmagical rod.

 ### Rod of Alertness